Barycentric Neural Networks and Length-Weighted Persistent Entropy Loss: A Green Geometric and Topological Framework for Function Approximation: Preliminaries

-The number of bars of the barcode associated with the lower star filtration of a simplicial complex $\K$ is less than or equal to half of the number of vertices of the simplicial complex $\K$ plus 1.
-Given the lower star filtration on a simplicial complex $\K$ with vertex set $V$, local critical points are always located at the vertices of $V$ and can be effectively computed from the {\it lower link} of each vertex $v$ of $V$, which consists of the simplices of $\K$ in the closed lower star that do not belong to the lower star of $v$.
+The number of bars of the barcode associated with the lower-star filtration of a simplicial complex $\K$ is less than or equal to half of the number of vertices of the simplicial complex $\K$ plus 1.
+Given the lower-star filtration on a simplicial complex $\K$ with vertex set $V$, local critical points are always located at the vertices of $V$ and can be effectively computed from the {\it lower link} of each vertex $v$ of $V$, which consists of the simplices of $\K$ in the closed lower-star that do not belong to the lower-star of $v$.
 We call $v$ a local critical vertex of index $q$ if its lower link has the reduced homology of the $(q -1)$-sphere.
 Then, $q$-dimensional persistence diagrams pair critical vertices of index $q$ (when topological features are born) with critical vertices of index $q+1$ (when topological features die).
 A detailed description can be found in~\cite[Chapter VI]{edelsbrunner2008persistenthomology}.

-\begin{remark} In the case of 0-dimensional persistent homology (the one considered in the experiments of this paper), the number of topological features (number of points in persistent diagram, and number of bars in persistent barcode) is tight: with $2n-1$ vertices, one can obtain a $0$-dimensional barcode with $n$ bars since local minima (vertices where connected components are born) are paired with local maxima (vertices where connected components die) through the 0-dimensional persistence diagrams and barcodes.
+\begin{rem} In the case of 0-dimensional persistent homology (the one considered in the experiments of this paper), the number of topological features (number of points in persistent diagram, and number of bars in persistent barcode) is tight: with $2n-1$ vertices, one can obtain a $0$-dimensional barcode with $n$ bars since local minima (vertices where connected components are born) are paired with local maxima (vertices where connected components die) through the 0-dimensional persistence diagrams and barcodes.
 By convention, we truncate the death of the oldest connected component to $\max f$.
 This way, when we use the lower-star filtration, the longest bar is always $[\min f,\max f)$.
 Figure~\ref{fig:entropyCalculation} illustrates this with a simplicial complex composed of vertices (points) and edges (union between points) whose function $f$ is derived from the sine function, producing four local minima paired with maxima, represented by four bars.
-This way, we can obtain the same barcode, just with seven vertices (being four local minima and three local maxima). \end{remark}
+This way, we can obtain the same barcode, just with seven vertices (being four local minima and three local maxima). \end{rem}